axelarnetwork/axelarate-community/Admin/exercise_3_join_validator.md

 ## Prerequisites
 - Complete all steps from `README.md`
+- Received permission from a testnet moderator or Axelar team member to run a validator

 ## Useful links
 - Extra commands to query Axelar Network state: https://github.com/axelarnetwork/axelarate-community/blob/main/EXTRA%20COMMANDS.md